pidugusaikiran/chart-config/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+I want to create a design system component library similar to PrimeNG or Angular Material, but built with Angular and TailwindCSS as the base technologies.

+📌 Goal:

+Build reusable, customizable UI components (buttons, cards, modals, inputs, dropdowns, tables, etc.).

+Ensure compatibility with Angular, and make the library's output portable or framework-agnostic enough to integrate with React and VueJS (e.g., via Web Components or Stencil).

+🛠️ Tech Stack:

+Angular (preferably standalone components)

+TailwindCSS (for utility-first styling)

+Component theming support

+Accessibility (ARIA compliance)

+Firebase for hosting, testing, and CI/CD integration

+📦 Expected Deliverables:

+A monorepo structure for scalable component development.

+Each component should:

+Be standalone, customizable, and documented.

+Use TailwindCSS classes (no external CSS files).

+Include responsive and dark mode support.

+Have a storybook-like preview page or live playground.

+Package output that can be used in Angular projects and exposed via Web Components for use in React/Vue.

+A Firebase-hosted demo site for the component showcase and documentation.

+🎯 Use cases:

+Rapid frontend development across multiple frameworks.

+Plug-and-play components for internal and client applications.

+Please generate a starter workspace with:

+A sample button, card, and modal component.

+Tailwind setup with Angular.

+Build & packaging support for publishing the components.

+Firebase integration for CI/CD and hosting.